EndPointCorp/end-point-blog/2023/02/migration-tips-and-tricks.md

 given here.
 You can change your mind later and refactor accordingly, but always have a plan you're following.

-**Design the migration as a sequence of processes**.
-That is, first you might import one type of record, next another type of record that depends on the previous one, followed by several further steps to import data from a third source, clean it, map values from the legacy system to the new system, validate
+**Design the migration as a sequence of processes.** That is, first you might import one type of record, next another type of record that depends on the previous one, followed by several further steps to import data from a third source, clean it, map values from the legacy system to the new system, validate